Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 Mango salsa for paprika salmon in a white bowl.

-Serve smoked paprika salmon with the mango salsa.
+Serve smoked paprika salmon with the mango salsa and easy and delicious sides like

-Or flake the salmon into chunks and load them onto tortillas with mango salsa and no-mayo cabbage slaw.
-Drizzle the spicy avocado sauce on top to make tacos or wraps for a healthy dinner.
+Or break the salmon into chunks and load them onto tortillas with mango salsa to make paprika salmon wraps.
+Drizzle the spicy avocado chutney or make creamy green taco sauce out of avocado green goddess dressing on top to make tacos or wraps for delicious meals with salmon.

 Smoked paprika salmon with mango salsa on a white plate.